 Broccoli has been grown in Europe for centuries, but has only been grown in the United States since 1925.
 Although California is the major producing state, broccoli it is grown in nearly every state.
-Over the last 35 years, per person consumption of fresh broccoli has increased from 1.4 pounds in 1980 to 6.7 pounds in 2014.
+Over the last 35 years, per person consumption of fresh broccoli has increased from 1.4 pounds in 1980 to 6.6 pounds in 2015.
 It is now the 11th most consumed fresh vegetable.
 Consumption of frozen broccoli also increased, but at a slower rate from 1.5 pounds to 2.6 pounds within the same period.
-(ERS, Yearbook 2014).
+(ERS, Yearbook 2016).
 Its popularity may be due to its health-related issues and convenience.
 It ranks among the top 20 foods in regards to ANDI score (Aggregate Nutrient Density Index), which measures vitamin, mineral and phytonutrient content in relation to caloric content.
 One cup of broccoli provides over 100% of our daily requirement for vitamins C and K and is also a good source of fiber, vitamin A, folate and potassium.

 Broccoli is marketed as either a fresh or processed product, although most growers produce it for the fresh market.
 Processed broccoli is typically frozen for retail sale and marketed as either spears or chopped, while a limited amount is canned for soups.
 Typically, broccoli grown for processing is produced under contract between grower and processor.
 It is considered a dual use vegetable because fresh varieties can be used for either the fresh or processing market.
 The emergence of the value-added fresh sector, which includes pre-cut and bagged broccoli florets and broccoli coleslaw is helping to expand markets for broccoli and the added convenience is help expand total broccoli use.

 Prices received for fresh broccoli are typically higher than prices received for broccoli for processing.
 The 2013 season average U.S. price for fresh broccoli was $43.20 per cwt.
-The current, on-going drought in California is likely to have a major impact on the state’s production with potential implications on U.S. supplies and prices now and in the future.

 California Drought: Farm and Food Impacts